learn-co-curriculum/js-basics-intro-to-javascript-readme/README.md

 apps you interact with, from Google to Facebook to Wikipedia to Amazon to Netflix.

-Each of the three main web technologies plays a role in creating the content you see on a website.
+Each of these three main web technologies plays a role in creating the content you see on a website:

-- **HyperText Markup Language (HTML)** provides structure to the content, arranging it in a nested, tree-like way.
+- **HyperText Markup Language (HTML)** provides structure to the content, arranging it in a nested, tree-like way, and allows us to mark up the content with attributes like `id` and `class`.
-- **Cascading Style Sheets (CSS)** adds styling to the page, letting us customize the look of text content, the background color of the page, and the size and position of the various HTML elements.
+- **Cascading Style Sheets (CSS)** adds styling to the page, letting us customize the look of the content, often using `id` and `class` attributes, in addition to the semantic elements, to target the elements we want to style.
 - **JavaScript** does pretty much everything else and handles most of the dynamic behavior of a website.
 For example: reacting to user events (like clicking a button), changing the page's content without reloading, and executing network requests in the background.
+Like CSS, the joining of HTML elements and changes that happen when they're interacted with (clicked on, moused over, etc.) often happens by targeting elements by their `id` or `class` attribute.

 When you hover your mouse over a button and it wiggles in anticipation, or when you see new notification alerts on Twitter without refreshing the page, or when